-Clothi ng
+The quality of a Camper's clothing and gear is an important part of the comfort and safety of their experience in the Leadership program.

+Clothing

-5, 9 or 12-day supply of underwear
+- 5-day supply of underwear

-5, 9 or 12-day supply of socks (wool socks are best)
+- 5-day supply of socks (wool socks are best)

-2 pairs of shorts
+- 2 pairs of shorts

-2 pairs of pants (sweatpants are warmer than jeans)
+- 2 pairs of pants (sweatpants are warmer than jeans)

-3 to 5 t-shirts
+- 4 t-shirts

-1 long-sleeved shirt
+- 1 long-sleeved t-shirts

-1 warm pullover (wool or fleece)
+- 1 warm pullover (wool or fleece)

-1 sweatshirt
+- 1-2 sweatshirts

-Warm jacket
+- Warm jacket

-Hat (for those rainy or sunny days)
+- Hat (for those rainy or sunny days)

-Raingear (needs to be 100% waterproof, jacket and pants are both required)
+- Raingear (needs to be waterproof, jacket and pants try standing under the shower to make sure it is indeed waterproof)

-Toque and mitts (for cool nights on out-trip)
+- Toque and mitts (for cool nights on out trip)

-Pajamas
+- Pajamas

-2 pairs of shoes (1 for daily wear, athletic shoes or sport sandals, close-toed preferable)
+- 2 pairs of shoes (1 for daily wear, athletic shoes or sport sandals, close-toed preferable & 1 sturdy pair of hiking shoes or boots for out trip)

-1 to 2 bathing suits (easy to move, paddle, and swim in)
+- 2 bathing suits (easy to move, paddle, and swim in)

-Sunglasses
+- Sunglasses

+- Flip-Flops for showering

-Persor nal Items
+Personal Items

-Soap and shampoo
+- Biodegradable soap and shampoo

-Toiletries, comb, toothbrush, etc.
+- Toiletries, comb, toothbrush, etc.

-A watch and/or alarm clock
+- A watch and/or alarm clock

-Sunscreen (SPF 30 or higher)
+- Sunscreen (SPF 30 or higher

-Out-Tr rip Items

-Larger backpack for overnight out-trip (50L backpacks work well - you do not need to go buy one if you do not already have one.
-We have a few to lend.)

-Sleeping mat

-Bowl, spoon, fork

-Sturdy close toed pair of shoes (hiking shoes work well, but are not mandatory)

-· · · · · · · · · · · · · · · · · · ·